PennyLaneAI/pennylane/doc/development/adding_operators.rst

 Make sure that all hyperparameters and errors are tested, and that the parameters can be passed as tensors from all supported autodifferentiation frameworks.

-Don't forget to also add the new operator to documentation in the ``docs/introduction/operations.rst`` file, or to the template gallery if it is an ansatz.
+Don't forget to also add the new operator to the documentation in the ``docs/introduction/operations.rst`` file, or to the template gallery if it is an ansatz.
 The latter is done by adding a ``customgalleryitem`` to the correct section in ``doc/introduction/templates.rst``: